 SIGHT 3: WAIMEA BAY

 A visit to Waimea Bay is not solely for the views of this beautiful beach on the North Shore of Oahu.
+Most people come here because it is one of the best beaches in Oahu.
 The reason I went here was solely to jump of the giant rock.
 Cliff jumping has quickly become one of my favorite adrenaline-junky sports.
 One of the many things I have done lately that has incited a little surprise with my family and friends to say that growingly popular phrase, "Shannon Did What?!"
 Although, this is not the first cliff I have jumped off of.
 The jump is roughly 35-40 feet.
 The day I went I was told the water level made it about 11 feet deep.
 Good thing I'm only 5'1", plenty of space!
 Put this on your bucket list if you're not faint of heart.

-When you make it to Oahu, make sure to put these 3 sights high on your list.
+When you make it to Oahu, make sure to put these 3 sights high on your list and create your own Oahu island tour.
 It's hard to prioritize which places to go to especially when you're on a schedule or have limited time, but I promise these places won't disappoint.
 And if you're feeling extra adventurous, jump off that rock at Waimea Bay!
 It is such a rush!